colpalm/personal-site/content/posts/llms/global-s3-bucket-names.md

 This felt like a very human error.
 An error that you don't notice until you do, and is summed up with the facepalm emoji 🤦🏼‍♂️.

+### Context and Prompt are Key
+Given that this error should be caught by LLMs, reprompted GPT4.1 and Claude with just the basics:
+> I am migrating a project from one AWS account to a new one.
+I have to set up a s3 bucket in the new account.
+I'm
+> trying to use the same bucket name in the original account, but I'm getting the error: "Bucket with the same name
+> already exists."

+Both models see the issue right away and correctly identify that you cannot use the same bucket name.

 ## Conclusion
 I've noticed this happen multiple times with LLMs where I'm stuck, the LLM is stuck, and when I finally figure it out,